emaloney/MBDataEnvironment/README.md

 * If present, the value of the `if` attribute will be evaluated as a boolean expression, and the file will be included only if the expression evaluates to `true`.

 In the example above, the `onboarding.xml` file will be included only if the value of the `$isFirstLaunch` variable evaluates to `true` in a boolean context, while the `landing.xml` file is included unconditionally.
+And if `onboarding.xml` *is* included, any declarations contained within will be processed before any declarations from `landing.xml`.

 #### Variables